GieltjE/MSM/README.md

 MSM is an opensource tool aimed at easing the maintenance of multiple ssh connected servers.

+## Features (some not fully complete)
+* Optimized for very large server/node/variables/keyword lists and combinations
+* Cron scheduling for automated commands
+* Keywords to only run commands on certain servers
+* Variables configurable per server usable in commands
+* Works with most terminal clients
+* Built in updater
+* Properly balanced DllImports
+* Maintainable and expandandable codebase
+* Portable settings file

 ## Building

 * Should be straight forward using Visual Studio 2017 (or newer), don't know about compatibility with mono and other .NET alternatives.